UNIVERSE-HPC/course-material/high_performance_computing/hpc_openmp/03_parallel_api.md

 ```

 Following a directive are multiple optional clauses, which are themselves C expressions and may contain other clauses,
 with any arguments to both directives and clauses enclosed in parentheses and separated by commas.
 For example:

 ```c
 #pragma omp a-directive a-clause(argument1, argument2)
 ```

-OpenMP offers a number of directives for parallelisation, although the two we'll focus on in this episode are:
+OpenMP offers a number of directives for parallelisation, although the two we'll focus on are:

 - The `#pragma omp parallel` directive specifies a block of code for concurrent execution.
 - The `#pragma omp for` directive parallelizes loops by distributing loop iterations among threads.

 ## Our First Parallelisation

-For example, amending our previous example,
-in the following we specify a specific block of code to run parallel threads,
-using the OpenMP runtime routine `omp_get_thread_num()` to return
-the unique identifier of the calling thread:
+For example, amending our previous example, in the following we specify a specific block of code to run parallel threads, using the OpenMP runtime routine, `omp_get_thread_num()`, to return the unique identifier of the calling thread:

 ```c
 #include <stdio.h>